Advice: vibrant clothes, patina and wear of materials

 Article updated in February 2021

-For several years now, people have started to buy their clothes better: they are educating themselves on quality, know-how, shapes and colors.
+For several years now, people have started to buy their clothes better: they are educating themselves about quality, know-how, shapes and colors.

-And they're willing to invest a little more in their wardrobe...
-When it's justified of course.
+And they are willing to invest a little more in their wardrobe...
+When it is justified of course.

-"My shirt shrunk/expanded a little after two years, and my jeans faded slightly!
+"My shirt has shrunk/expanded a bit after two years, and my jeans have faded a bit!
 Yet I thought I had invested in quality..."

 "It's weird, there are small irregularities in the material"

-“This linen shirt is really not practical, it is wrinkled after a day, which was not the case with my old cotton shirts”
+"This linen shirt is really not practical, it gets wrinkled after a day, which was not the case with my old cotton shirts"

-This article will help you differentiate between a quality problem and normal clothing characteristics .
+This article will help you differentiate between a quality problem and normal characteristics of clothes .

-In short, take a step back on what we can expect from quality clothing.
+In short, take a step back and consider what we can expect from quality clothing.

 Living and natural materials

-What I call a “living material” is a natural material, which will live its life, move a little, adapt to your body shape, develop a patina...
+What I call a "living material" is a natural material, which will live its life, move a little, adapt to your morphology, acquire a patina...

 It is an imperfect but human and living material, and therefore beautiful in its texture, its authenticity, its poetry (see Japanese doctrine of wabi sabi ).